Center for Strategic and International Studies: 1960s

-The center was founded in 1962 by Admiral Arleigh Burke and Ambassador David Manker Abshire, originally as part of Georgetown University.
+The center was founded in 1962 by Arleigh Burke and David Manker Abshire.
+It originally was part of Georgetown University.
 It officially opened its doors on September 4, shortly before the Cuban Missile Crisis.
 The original office was located one block away from Georgetown's campus in a small brick townhouse located at 1316 36th Street.
 The first professional staff member hired was Richard V. Allen who later served in the Reagan administration.

-At a conference held in the Hall of Nations at Georgetown in January 1963, the center developed its blueprint for its intellectual agenda.
+At a conference held in the Hall of Nations at Georgetown University in January 1963, the center developed its blueprint for its intellectual agenda.
 The book that emerged from the conference, National Security: Political, Military and Economic Strategies in the Decade Ahead, was more than one thousand pages long.
 The book set out a framework for discussing national security and defined areas of agreement and disagreement within the Washington foreign policy community during the Cold War.
 The book argued for a strategic perspective on global affairs and also defined a school of thought within international relations studies for that period.
 The practitioners of this school of thought subsequently made their way to the pinnacles of U.S. policymaking, particularly during the Nixon, Ford and Reagan administrations.

-1970–1989
+1970s

 By the mid to late 1970s, many scholars who worked at the center had found their way to senior positions in government in the Department of State or Department of Defense.
 When Henry Kissinger retired from his position as U.S. Secretary of State in 1977, Harvard University declined to offer him a professorship.
-He decided to teach part-time at Georgetown's Edmund A. Walsh School of Foreign Service and to make CSIS the base for his Washington operations, over offers to teach at Yale, Penn, Columbia and Oxford.
-He still maintains an office suite at CSIS and continues to work as a counselor and trustee to CSIS.
+He decided to teach part-time at Georgetown University's Edmund A. Walsh School of Foreign Service and to make CSIS the base for his Washington operations, over offers to teach at Yale, Penn, Columbia, and Oxford.
 Kissinger's decision to become affiliated with the Washington-based institution attracted more public attention for the center than virtually any event in the preceding fifteen years.

-Following Kissinger's involvement, other cabinet-level officials also made CSIS at least a part-time base of operations.
-Such senior officials as James Schlesinger, Bill Brock, Admiral William J. Crowe and Harold Brown joined CSIS in the late 1970s.
+Following Kissinger's involvement, other cabinet-level officials, including James Schlesinger, Bill Brock, William J. Crowe, and Harold Brown, joined CSIS in the late 1970s.
 When Zbigniew Brzezinski joined the center in 1981 after the end of the Carter administration, he worked on issues related to the Soviet Union and Poland's transition to a market economy.
-The arrangements for these senior government officials allowed them to write, lecture and consult with media and business firms and are typical of the way CSIS can incorporate high-level policymakers when they leave government.
-During the 1970s and 1980s, a myriad of think tanks either expanded operations or emerged in Washington representing a range of ideological positions and specialized policy interests.
-For senior government officials, there was a move away from accepting formal arrangements with universities toward the freedom and influence a think tank could provide.
+The arrangements for these senior government officials allowed them to write, lecture, and consult with media and business firms, and are typical of the way CSIS can incorporate high-level policymakers when they leave government.
+During the 1970s and 1980s, a myriad of think tanks either expanded operations or emerged in Washington, D.C., representing a range of ideological positions and specialized policy interests.